imprvhub/entercinema/README.md

 * **Global Rating Tool:** A universal modal allowing 1–10 scoring and text reviews from any page.
 * **Real-time Sync:** Instant state synchronization across devices via Supabase.

+#### Custom List Management

+A powerful and flexible system for organizing and sharing your favorite content.

+* **Comprehensive Curation:** Create and manage unlimited custom lists for any theme or purpose.
+* **Dynamic Privacy Controls:** Set lists to public or private with inline editing capabilities.
+* **Bulk Actions:** Add multiple items to lists simultaneously with enhanced data reconstruction.
+* **Advanced Filtering:** Navigate large lists with sophisticated filtering options and modern pagination.
+* **Seamless Integration:** Unified watchlist management within the list modal with undo functionality.
+* **Intuitive Editing:** Rename lists, update privacy status, and manage items with dedicated modals.

 #### Intelligent Search Engine

 A custom search architecture optimized for speed and accuracy.